neerajk555/SQL-Training-exercise/module-05-joins/04-Paired-Programming.md

 GROUP BY u.user_id, u.name, a.name
 ORDER BY user_name, plays DESC;

--- 📚 ADVANCED: For limiting to top 2 per user, use CTE + Window Functions (Modules 6 & 8)
+-- 📚 PREVIEW (Modules 6 & 8): For limiting to top 2 per user with Window Functions
 /*
 WITH user_artist AS (
   SELECT u.name AS user_name, a.name AS artist,